dai-andy/CS269i-HW3-ml-bias/README.md

 - Create datasets with different bias strengths (0, 0.2, 0.4, 0.6, 0.8, 1)
 - Train and evaluate models for each bias strength
 - Generate plots showing:
-  - Correlation between Bias and Predictions vs Correlation Strength
+  - Correlation between Bias and Predictions vs Bias Strength
-  - Accuracy vs Correlation Strength
+  - Accuracy vs Bias Strength

 Results will be saved as 'bias_experiment_results.png'.